Glenn L. Martin Company

-The Glenn L. Martin Company—also known as The Martin Company from 1957-1961—was an American aircraft and aerospace manufacturing company founded by aviation pioneer Glenn L. Martin, and operated from 1917-1961.
+The Glenn L. Martin Company, also known as the Martin Company from 1917 to 1961, was an American aircraft and aerospace manufacturing company founded by aviation pioneer Glenn L. Martin.
 The Martin Company produced many important aircraft for the defense of the US and allies, especially during World War II and the Cold War.
-During the 1950s and '60s, the Martin Company moved from the aircraft industry into the guided missile, space exploration, and space utilization industries.
+During the 1950s and 1960s, the Martin Company moved from the aircraft industry into the guided missile, space exploration, and space utilization industries.

-In 1961, the Martin Company merged with American-Marietta Corporation, a large industrial conglomerate, forming Martin Marietta Corporation.
-In 1995, Martin Marietta merged with aerospace giant Lockheed to form the Lockheed Martin Corporation.
+In 1961, the Martin Company merged with American-Marietta Corporation, a large industrial conglomerate, forming the Martin Marietta corporation.
+In turn, Martin Marietta in 1995 merged with aerospace giant Lockheed Corporation to form the Lockheed Martin corporation.

 History

 Origins

 Glenn L. Martin Company was founded by aviation pioneer Glenn Luther Martin on August 16, 1912.
 He started the company building military training aircraft in Santa Ana, California, and in September 1916, Martin accepted a merger offer from the Wright Company, creating the Wright-Martin Aircraft Company.
 This merger did not function well, so Glenn Martin left to form a second Glenn L. Martin Company on September 10, 1917.
 This new company was headquartered in Cleveland, Ohio.